mleoking/LeoReference/machine_learning/program/java/spark/LeoSparkNote.md

 ## Note
 * Case class used in spark should not be defined within a function (normally the main function) otherwise the program could rise "Malformed class name" or "class could not converted to bean" exception! [e.g](https://stackoverflow.com/questions/37959985/spark-udaf-java-lang-internalerror-malformed-class-name)
 * In scala the priority of operator -> is higher than operator +, so that value expression of a map should be wrapped with parentheses: e.g. k->(v+1) is OK while k->v+1 reports compile errors.
-* Spark dataframe use `row.getAs[java.lang.Double]("abc")` instead of `row.getAs[Double]("abc")` when the column "abc" might have null values. java.lang.Double is the Java Double class that is nullable, while Double is default to be the scala Double class that is not nullable.
+* In Spark dataframe.map use `row.getAs[java.lang.Double]("abc")` instead of `row.getAs[Double]("abc")` when the column "abc" might have null values. java.lang.Double is the Java Double class that is nullable, while Double is default to be the scala Double class that is not nullable.

 ## Tutorial
 * [Spark SQL, DataFrames and Datasets Guide](https://spark.apache.org/docs/latest/sql-programming-guide.html)